Dragon Well Tea (Longjing)

 The roasted flavor is overwhelming in the first month, then gradually disappears towards the end of the season.
 It is more apparent in the lower grades (A or B), where the leaves are roasted longer with heavier hand pressure.

-The taste is an extrovert toasted fragrance that is the strongest in the first infusion, then fades away quickly.
+The taste is an extrovert toasted aroma that is the strongest in the first infusion, then fades away quickly.

 Natural Sweetness